chnm/crdh-jekyll/_essays/v03-03-mapping-commercial-currents.md

 Steel, Frances.
 "Anglo-worlds in Transit: Connections and Frictions Across the Pacific." *Journal of Global History* 11 (2016): 251--270. <http://dx.doi.org/10.1017/S1740022816000085>.

 United States Department of the Treasury.
-"Report of the Secretary of the Treasury, Transmitting a Report from the Register of the Treasury of the Commerce and Navigation of the United States, 1852--1860."
+"Report of the Secretary of the Treasury, Transmitting a Report from the Register of the Treasury of the Commerce and Navigation of the United States."
+1852--1860.

 Whaley, Gray. *Oregon and the Collapse of Illahee: U.S. Empire and the Transformation of an Indigenous World, 1792--1859*.
 Chapel Hill: University of North Carolina Press, 2010. <https://doi.org/10.5149/9780807898314_whaley￼>.